VUEngine/VUEngine-Core/doc/pages/graphics.md

 ##### __ANIMATED_SHARED

 When using this animation type, the engine allocates a new CharSet once (and only a Texture if BgmapSprites are used); and for each new request with the same char definition, returns the same reference(s).
-Each time a new frame must be show, the engines writes directly to CHAR memory, and every Sprite that uses the same CharSet wiil display the change.
+Each time a new frame must be show, the engines writes directly to CHAR memory, and every Sprite that uses the same CharSet will display the change.
-In the following example, the AnimatedSprite in the center uses an __ANIMATED_SINGLE CharSet, while the AnimatedInGameEntities at both ends use the same __ANIMATED_SHARED CharSet:
+In the following example, the AnimatedSprite in the center uses an __ANIMATED_SINGLE `CharSet`, while the animated in game entities at both ends use the same __ANIMATED_SHARED `CharSet`:

 @image html graphics-animation-shared-sample.png